sc0ttkclark/wordpress-fields-api/docs/creating-an-implementation.md

 		// Do any custom saving you want to do here, or just run parent::save_fields()

+		// You can return a WP_Error with your error(s) too

 		// Run default save
 		return parent::save_fields( $item_id, $object_name );